marklogic-community/marklogic-samplestack/README.md

 *For details, see the [README in the appserver/java-spring directory](appserver/java-spring/README.md)*

 ### Setting Up the Browser Tier
-Use the following procedure To install required software and bootstrap the samplestack browser tier.
+Use the following procedure to install required software and bootstrap the Samplestack browser tier.
 You should already have the middle and database tiers running.

 For detailed instructions and troubleshooting, see the [README in the browser directory](browser/README.md).